TheDamik34/six-interview/README.md

+where i used AI:
+ - to figure out how to assign correct statuses of mission
+ - to remind myself what methods i should use for unit testing correct order of treemap

 requirement 1:
  - first I want to start with an implementation of simple rocker object that later we will store in the repository
  - I also create enum for storing status of the rocket